thosgood/this-weeks-finds/markdown/251-300/week259.md

 "[sheaf](http://en.wikipedia.org/wiki/Sheaf_%28mathematics%29)" of
 commutative rings.

-So, Spec(R) is not just a topological space, it's equipped with a sheaf of commutative rings.
+So, \operatorname{Spec}(R) is not just a topological space, it's equipped with a sheaf of commutative rings.
 People call this a "[ringed space](http://en.wikipedia.org/wiki/Ringed_space)".